smartcontractkit/documentation/docs/Developer Reference/create-a-chainlinked-project.md

 ## DappTools Starter Kit

-To learn more about DappTools, see the [DappTools Documentation](https://dapp.tools/).
-Also you can check the [Installation instructions](https://github.com/dapphub/dapptools#installation).
+To learn more about DappTools, refer to the [DappTools Documentation](https://dapp.tools/).
+You can also refer to the [Installation instructions](https://github.com/dapphub/dapptools#installation).

 Once installed, clone the starter kit and install the project's dependencies: